rohish-zade/Big-Data-Interview-Preparation/Databricks/databricks_Q&A.md

 ### 11. What is Data Lakehouse in databricks?
 - A Data Lakehouse in Databricks is an architectural approach that combines the best features of `data lakes` and `data warehouses`.
 - The lakehouse model allows organizations to manage and analyze vast amounts of structured and unstructured data in a single platform, bridging the gap between `analytics` and `big data processing`.
-- Featues or benefits of lakehouse:
+- Features or benefits of lakehouse:
   - `Unified Data Storage:` Data lakehouses store both raw (unstructured) and processed (structured and semi-structured) data in a single repository, often using cloud-based storage like Azure Data Lake Storage (ADLS) in Databricks.
   - `Support for Multiple Workloads:` Databricks Lakehouse allows different types of data processing on a single platform, from ETL (Extract, Transform, Load) and batch processing to streaming and interactive analytics
   - `Delta Lake Format: `The Delta Lake technology, integral to Databricks, enables ACID (Atomicity, Consistency, Isolation, Durability) transactions, schema enforcement, and version control.